 Q: Is there anything I can do to understand the context of the work of an Associateship at the UCS?

-A: Short-term Counselling in Higher Education: Context, Theory and Practice edited by David Mair (Publisher:Taylor & Francis Ltd; ISBN: 9781138794139) published November 2015 is recommended by current associates.
+A: Short-term Counselling in Higher Education: Context, Theory and Practice edited by David Mair (Publisher:Taylor & Francis Ltd; ISBN: 9781138794139) published November 2015 is a recommended read.

 Q: Is there the opportunity to take on paid work after an Associateship?